 Federal Work-Study (FWS)

-- Students who qualify for Federal Work-Study can work up to 20 hours per week and earn money for college costs through part-time employment in an on or off-campus job.
+- Students who qualify for Federal Work-Study can work up to 20 hours per week during the academic year and earn money for college costs through part-time employment in an on or off-campus job.
 For information on eligibility and applying for Work-Study positions, click here.

 Blue + Gold Opportunity Plan